HP-J/Dawayer/README.md

 # Download

-**We need people to test Windows and macOS versions before we can release them.**
+**We need people to test macOS version before we can release them.**

 **And we're also going to be working on a PWA when we're done adding the rest of the main features.**